karolisr/PhyloMill/phylomill-osx-setup-instructions.md

-# PhyloMill Setup on a completely clean OS X 10.9 (Macericks) system
+# PhyloMill Setup on a completely clean OS X 10.9 (Mavericks) system

 PhyloMill is a Python 2.7 script that pools several other tools together to automatically produce multi-locus alignments for a set of taxa.
 Because of this,